StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 ### Content pages

-Pages of this type contain a neatly-boxed treatment of a topic -- the content related to a single slice of the pie.
+Pages of this type contain a neatly-boxed treatment of a topic---the content related to a single slice of the pie.
 There may be many content pages in any given wider study, grouped together on aggregation pages for easy searching and skimming ([see above](#aggregation-pages)).
 If you view the organization of pages as a pyramid-like tree, content pages are on the wide, bottom part of the pyramid.

 Because content pages individually only compose part of a wider study, it is often the case that you might want to move around from one page to another within the same study.
 For example, you might want to move one page forward or backward in the study, or perhaps jump back to the aggregation page to search or skim through all the content in the study.

 #### Study navigation at the top and bottom of each content page

-At the top and bottom of each page is a simple navigation section containing a link to the study's aggregation page (the middle link titled "Index"), and then links to the Next/Previous content pages in the study -- as appropriate (the last page in a study won't have a Next link, for example).
+At the top and bottom of each page is a simple navigation section containing a link to the study's aggregation page (the middle link titled "Index"), and then links to the Next/Previous content pages in the study... as appropriate (the last page in a study won't have a Next link, for example).

 {{< figure src="study-navigation.png" caption="The study navigation at the top and bottom of content pages will look something like this">}}